New version of software define radio for Max/MSP (in progress)

 - Make sure that “follow rig” and “floating center” are checked

-- ‘Check’ ‘enable rig’.
+- After you get the rigctld daemon started, come back here and ‘Check’ ‘enable rig’.
 If it doesn’t stay checked, then there is a problem with the connection.
-Did you remember to start the rigctld in a terminal window (above)?

 - Under the Audio sample rate menu, select the correct sample rate for your audio device (e.g. 96k)